NeoZ666/Alchemy-Blockchain-Ethereum/Week 3/Transactions/transactions.md

 3. Take the first 4 bytes (8 characters) of the hash output, which is just: 7362377b

-4. This function takes no arguments, so no need to append any parameter data If the function took arguments, you would need to hash the entire function signature with that parameter type, for example: helloWorld(uint256)
+4. This function takes no arguments, so no need to append any parameter data.
+> If the function took arguments, you would need to hash the entire function signature with that parameter type, for example: helloWorld(uint256)

 5. Final calldata construction, padded out to 32 bytes: `0x7362377b0000000000000000000000000000000000000000000000000000000000000000`